shmishleniy/sbt-deploy-ssh/README.md

 Allows you to setup deploy configuration for your project.

-You will be able to deploy with your project with `deploy-ssh` task
+You will be able to deploy your project with `deploy-ssh` task

 Usage example `deploy-ssh yourServerName1 yourServerName2 ...`